futureverse/marshal/README.md

 ## Roadmap

-1. Add low-level reference hook functions for serializing and unserializing reference objects created by base R
+1. Add `marshal()` and `unmarshal()` S3 methods for objects created by base R such that they can be serialized

-2. Higher-level reference hook functions to orchestrate multiple low-level hook functions, e.g. scan until one of matches

-3. API for users and package's to register low-level reference hook functions
+2. Investigate `marshal()` and `unmarshal()` S3 methods for non-exportable objects from popular CRAN packages, cf. <https://cran.r-project.org/web/packages/future/vignettes/future-4-non-exportable-objects.html>

 ## Contributions